swatithapa19/Crop-Damage-prediction-end-to-end/README.md

 2. These data were extracted from RDS and was used for analysis and Modeling.
 3. Complete Analysis of data was done with help of graphs.
 4. Based on EDA feature engineering was done.
-5. Later modeling was done with algorithms like
+5. Later modeling was done with algorithms like Logistic regression, RandomForestClassifier,LBGMClassifier and CatBoostClassifier.
+6. Startified crossvalidation was done and then SMOTE to balance our target variable.
+7. Got the best accuarcy of 83.82% from LBGMClassifier with good precision.
+8. Saved the mode as Pickle_LGBM_Model.pkl file.
+9. Developed flask model where this pkl file loaded.
+10. Created an AWS EC2 instance uplaoded the required file using Docker.